MScofield/squarespace-template-helper/README.md

 ## Getting Started

 This workflow is meant to help you create and organize custom CSS and JavaScript for your Squarespace website.
-This project will output a compressed and minified CSS and JavaScript file that you can take into your website and use.
+It will output a compressed and minified CSS and JavaScript file that you can take into your website and use.

 ### Requirements